Fusion Quivers: Fusion quivers

 \begin{example} \begin{examplelist} \item Let $\Cat{A}$ be a multi-fusion category.
 For the choice of $\unit \in \cent(\Cat{A})$ we obtain the fusion quiver $Q_{\unit}=\sqcup_{i \in I}J_{i}$, which is the union of the Jordan quivers $J_{i}$ at the vertex $i$, where $J_{i}$ consists of a single loop at vertex $i$.
 An object $(a,f) \in \Cat{C}_{\unit}$ consists of an endomorphism $f: a \rightarrow a$ in $\Cat{A}$ and the monoidal product with $(b,g)$ in $\Cat{C}_{\unit}$ is $f \qoti g= f \otimes \id_{b} + \id_{a} \otimes g$.

 With the object $z=\unit^{\oplus n} \in \cent(\Cat{A})$ we see that the quiver $Q_{z}$ which consists of $n$ loops at all vertices is also a Drinfeld quiver. \item Consider the group $G= \Z /n \Z $ with generator $g$.
 For the fusion category $\Cat{A}= \vect_{G}$ with simple objects $e_{g^{i}}$ for $i \in \{1, \ldots, n\}$, see Example \ref{example:vectG} and $n$-th root of unity $q$ the object $z=e_{g}$ has the structure of an object in $\cent(\Cat{A})$ with with half-braiding given by $c_{z, e_{g^{i}}}: z \otimes e_{g^{i}} \stackrel{q^{i} \cdot \id}{\longrightarrow} e_{g^{i}} \otimes z$.
 The corresponding Drinfeld quiver $Q_{z}$ is an oriented cycle on $n$ vertices. \item The double of an extended Dynkin quiver is a Drinfeld quiver: Let $G \subset \Sl_{2}(\C)$ be a finite subgroup.
 The category $\Rep(G)$ of finite dimensional $G$-modules is symmetric monoidal and thus each object of $\Rep(G)$ has a canonical structure of an object in $\cent(\Rep(G))$.
 For the $G$-representation $V$ which is the fundamental representation of $\Sl_{2}(\C)$ restricted to $G$, the quiver $Q_{V}$ is thus a Drinfeld quiver.
 By the Mc Kay-correspondence it corresponds to the doubles of extended Dynkin quivers: For an extended Dynkin quiver $D$ with unoriented edges, consider its double with each edge corresponding to two arrows with opposite orientations.
-The Mc Kay-correspondence \cite{McKay} states, that the resulting quivers are in bijection with finite subgroups of $\Sl_{2}(\C)$. \end{examplelist} \end{example}
+The McKay-correspondence \cite{McKay} states, that the resulting quivers are in bijection with finite subgroups of $\Sl_{2}(\C)$. \end{examplelist} \end{example}

 By Theorem \ref{thm:ten-quiv} we associate to every object $z \in \cent(\Cat{A})$ a rigid monoidal category $\Cat{C}_{z}$.
-The following functoriality of the categories $\Cat{C}_{z}$ shows that the construction can be regarded as a categorification of $\cent(\Cat{A})$, as objects $z$ get mapped to monoidal categories $\Cat{C}_{z}$ and morphisms to monoidal functors. \begin{lemma} Let $g: z\rightarrow w$ be a morphism in $\cent(\Cat{A})$.
+The following functoriality of the categories $\Cat{C}_{z}$ shows that the construction can be regarded as a categorification of $\cent(\Cat{A})$, as objects $z$ get mapped to monoidal categories $\Cat{C}_{z}$ and morphisms to monoidal functors. \begin{lemma} Let $(F, \rho)$ be a morphism of generalized Drinfeld fusion quivers from $(\Cat{A}, Q_{z})$ to $(\Cat{A}', Q_{z'})$.
 It induces a strict monoidal functor